IsaacAderogba/rxdom/README.md

 **2) Mounting**

-A component mounts once all if its descendants have mounted.
+A component mounts once all of its descendants have mounted.
 The `onMount` method allows you to hook into this.

 ```typescript
 class AppComponent extends Component<AppProps, AppState> {